Table of Contents

 What is Erectile Dysfunction?

 Erectile dysfunction is characterized by the inability to attain or maintain an erection firm enough for intercourse.
-When sexually aroused, a blood vessel opens wide to allow blood into the penis and squeezes down to keep the blood from leaving the penis.
-When a man reaches orgasm, the vessel opens up again, and the blood leaves the penis.
+When sexually aroused, arterial blood vessels dilate leading to increased blood flow into the penis.
+At the same time, changes occur to keep the blood from exiting the erect penis, allowing for maintaining the erection.
+After a man reaches orgasm, the veins open up, and the blood leaves the penis.
 In normal penis function, nerve signals cause the proper coordination of these blood vessels.

 Men may feel embarrassed to talk to their doctor about ED, but treatment for ED is vital to your health and relationships.
 Read on to learn more about erectile dysfunction and the treatments available.